slowproj/slowdash/docs/QuickTour.md

 |2023-04-11 23:52:13|1681257133|ch03|1.733749|
 |...||||

-(In SQLite, DATETIME is STRING.
+(In SQLite, DATETIME is TEXT.
 Here the time-zone is UTC although it is not specified explicitly.)

 For demonstration purpose, this table has two timestamp columns, one for (emulated) hardware data time in the UNIX time type, and the other for database writing time in the date-time type.
 An actual system might have only one of them in either types.